 Press Relations

-Undersea tunnel construction site in Karatsu, Saga Prefecture, Kyushu, the starting point on the Japanese side of the Korea-Japan Undersea Tunnel.
+The undersea tunnel construction site in Karatsu, Saga Prefecture, Kyushu, is the starting point of the Korea-Japan undersea tunnel on the Japanese side.

 a753a8e9

-At the ``2017 Policy Concert'' held in the presence of Mayor Seo Byung-soo on the 10th, the city of Busan said, ``Basic research for the construction of the Korea-Japan undersea tunnel, which is one of the strategies for the development of the West Busan area.
-It will be implemented for one year from May."
-The construction of the undersea tunnel is one of the 50 major projects in the '2030 West Busan Global City Grand Plan' announced by the city in 2015.
+At the 2017 Policy Concert held on the 10th, attended by Mayor Seo Byung-soo, Busan City announced that it would be conducting basic research for the construction of a Korea-Japan undersea tunnel, one of its strategies for the development of the western Busan region, for one year starting in March.
+The construction of an undersea tunnel is one of the 50 major projects in the 2030 Western Busan Global City Grand Plan announced by the city in 2015.

-It reflects the mayor's will because an undersea tunnel is necessary for Busan to become the center of the Pan-Japan Sea Economic Zone, which connects South Korea, North Korea, China, Japan, and Russia.
+The undersea tunnel is necessary for Busan to become the center of the Sea of Japan economic zone connecting South and North Korea with China, Japan, and Russia, and this reflects the mayor's will.
 The employment cost is 100 million won.

-The key is public sentiment towards the undersea tunnel.
-Experts also claim that the undersea tunnel will not only facilitate economic exchange, but will also become a symbol of the joint prosperity of Japan and South Korea, and that it will serve as a passageway for Japan to advance into the continent, and will be of practical benefit to Busan.
-This is because the counterargument that there is no such thing is evenly opposed.
-The recent intensification of the diplomatic conflict between South Korea and Japan over the installation of the Busan Girl Statue is also expected to have an effect on the spread of negative perceptions of the undersea tunnel.
+The key to this is public sentiment regarding the undersea tunnel.
+Even among experts, there is a fierce battle between those who argue that the tunnel will not only be a symbol of economic exchange but also of joint prosperity for Japan and South Korea, and those who argue that it will serve as a passageway for Japan to advance into the continent and will have no practical benefit for Busan.
+The recent intensification of diplomatic tensions between South Korea and Japan over the installation of the Comfort Women Statue in Busan is also expected to have an impact on spreading negative perceptions of the tunnel.

 • Press materials